Brian Hornbuckle: Teaching

 the course is taught using course management software (Blackboard Learn in 2011, WebCT previously).

-We are using, with success, a wireless polling system
+We use a wireless polling system

 that allows both students and faculty to obtain immediate feedback

-by displaying student responses to multiple-choice quiz questions.
+by displaying student responses to multiple-choice questions.

 - Agronomy / Environmental Science / Meteorology 405/505: Environmental Biophysics.